DC motor stator and rotor lamination stacks manufacturer in China

 Capability for stamping DC motor stator and rotor lamination stacks

-Additionally, we employ interlock, riveting, cleating, gluing, laser welding, self-bonding, etc. to stack and bond laminations.
+We employ interlock, riveting, cleating, gluing, laser welding, self-bonding, etc. to stack and bond laminations.

 Our solutions cater to a wide range of industries and applications, from automotive and robotics to industrial automation and beyond.